keptn/tutorials/site/tutorials/snippets/manage/onboardService.md

 ## Onboard first microservice
 Duration: 8:00

-After creating the project, services can be onboard to this project.
+After creating the project, services can be onboarded to our project.

-* Onboard the **carts** service using the [keptn onboard service](../../reference/cli/#keptn-onboard-service) command:
+1. Onboard the **carts** service using the [keptn onboard service](../../reference/cli/#keptn-onboard-service) command:

 ```
 keptn onboard service carts --project=sockshop --chart=./carts
 ```

-* After onboarding the service, tests (i.e., functional- and performance tests) need to be added as basis for quality gates in the different stages:
+1. After onboarding the service, tests (i.e., functional- and performance tests) need to be added as basis for quality gates in the different stages:

   * Functional tests for *dev* stage: